japikas/ctrlx-mosquitto/README.md

 Snapcraft recipe for building Mosquitto MQTT broker for [ctrlX AUTOMATION](https://apps.boschrexroth.com/microsites/ctrlx-automation/en/).

-Build tested with Ubuntu 22.04 and ctrlX SDK v2.2.
-Builds for core22.
+Build tested with Ubuntu 22.04 in ARM host and ctrlX SDK v2.2.
+Tested with ctrlX CORE X3 with core22.

 Mosquitto configuration is hard-coded inside the snap.
 Change your configuration in `mosquitto.conf` prior nuilding.
 Configuration example is available in `snap/local/default_config.conf`.